-Rich with ecological resources, from low elevation sagebrush and pinon juniper to high elevation large aspen stands, Miranda’s landscape provides excellent habitat for wildlife.
-The Old Spanish National Historic Trail, a pack mule route to coastal California, runs through the property, which also boasts a small volcano and 1.7 billion year old rock outcrops.
+Rich with ecological resources, from low elevation sagebrush and pinon juniper to high elevation large aspen stands, the landscape provides excellent habitat for wildlife.
+The Old Spanish National Historic Trail, a pack mule route to coastal California, runs through the property, which also boasts a small volcano and 1.7 billion year old rock outcroppings.

 Join our email list